zaidmohammed7/Graph/README.md

 # Graph

 ## Overview
 This program implements a graph of using an adjacency list (data from https://snap.stanford.edu/data/roadNet-CA.html), providing functionality to manipulate and analyze the graph structure.
-It is designed for educational purposes as part of the CS 141 course in Fall 2022.

 ## Features
 The program supports the following features: